mrakgr/Trading-Journal/journal_2025.md

 So the relative volume was 5.
 Ok.
 That's going to be my threeshold for A trades.

 MP was like that so I am lucky that I put in 30%.

+12:40pm.
+Time for breakfast.
+You know, there is no real reason to ever allow big winning trades to go back to breakeven like it would have happened in OPEN.
+I don't need that shit.
+I'll use the weekly lows at the last ditch effort, but if I get 10x my risk, I should strongly consider closing out the trade.

+Just take it easy in the market.
+The breakouts will be there every day.